Watergate scandal: Kidnapping of Martha Mitchell

 After the burglary, Martha Mitchell was kidnapped and sedated.

-Martha Mitchell, the wife of CRP head John Mitchell, was a vocal supporter of Nixon and, per Graff, "perhaps the first national conservative celebrity pundit".
+Martha Mitchell, the wife of CRP head John Mitchell, was a vocal Nixon supporter and, according to Graff, "perhaps the first national conservative celebrity pundit".
 After the arrests, John Mitchell distanced the CRP from McCord—who had previously been assigned to guard Martha—claiming he was just an outside security contractor.
-Through aides, he unsuccessfully tried to prevent Martha from seeing any news about McCord.
-Furious at her husband's deception, Martha had a nervous episode.
-If her husband would not leave politics, she threatened to never return to D.C. and to contact UPI reporter Helen Thomas.
-In a locked bedroom of a Newport Beach villa, Martha's call to Thomas was interrupted when bodyguard Steve King broke down the door, pulled the phone from the wall, and restrained her.
+Through aides, he unsuccessfully tried to prevent Martha from seeing news about McCord.
+Furious at the deception, Martha had a nervous episode.
+If her husband would not leave politics, she threatened to permanently leave D.C. and contact UPI reporter Helen Thomas.
+In a locked bedroom of a Newport Beach villa, Martha's call to Thomas was interrupted when bodyguard Steve King broke down the door, destroyed the phone, and restrained her.

 A thwarted morning escape attempt from King resulted in Martha slicing her hand on a broken glass door.
-A doctor visited the house and, restrained and pants removed by FBI and Secret Service agents, she was forcibly sedated.
+A doctor visited the house and forcibly sedated Martha, who was restrained and had her pants removed by FBI and Secret Service agents.
 Other escape attempts also failed.
 Her concerned husband had her flown to the Westchester Country Club in New York, where she called Thomas, stating that "I'm black and blue.
 I'm a political prisoner".
 She was then interviewed by the New York Daily News.
 John and his team denied Martha's account and blocked the FBI from interviewing her.
 On June 30, less than two weeks after the break-in, John Mitchell resigned to tend to his wife and because he had become a liability for Nixon.